We spend the morning shooting in Antelope

 the best times, during peak wildlife activity periods.

-What a rush it's been! |
+What a rush it has been!

 |